ama-team/entity-mapper/README.md

 If that's not enough, full documentation is available at [GitHub Pages][doc].

+## Versioning

+This project adheres to [Semantic Versioning][semver].
+In a nutshell, this means the following:

+- Every patch release (a.b.X -> a.b.Y) fixes bugs and is safe to
+update to from previous patch release
+- Every minor release (a.X.b -> a.Y.0) contains new features
+- Every minor release before 1.0.0 **may** break API
+- Every minor release after 1.0.0 does not break API (but may introduce new coexisting replacement API and schedule existing API for, deprecation) updating to next minor release is safe after 1.0.0
+- Every major release contains significant API change and it is not safe to jump from one major release to another.

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
+After checking out the repo, run `bin/setup` to install dependencies and git hooks.
-Then, run `rake test` to run the tests.
+Then, run `rake validate` to run lint and tests.
 If you have [Allure report generator][allure] on your machine, you may run `rake test:with-report` to generate report after test run.

+Tests are separated into three categories: unit (no dependencies, everything is mocked), integration (testing components with their dependencies, optional mocking) and acceptance (no mocks, real data, testing high-level components and library as a whole).

+Development is performed using git-flow, meaning that development id done in dev or release/x.y branch, features and stuff is done in branches spawn from branches specified above.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`,